MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 You might see one of the errors below while attempting to register your Azure Stack Hub:

 - Could not retrieve mandatory hardware info for `$hostName`.
-Check physical host and connectivity, then try to re-run registration.
+Check physical host and connectivity, then try to rerun registration.

 - Cannot connect to `$hostName` to get hardware info.
-Check physical host and connectivity, then try to re-run registration.
+Check physical host and connectivity, then try to rerun registration.

    Cause: this is typically because we try to obtain hardware details such as UUID, Bios, and CPU from the hosts to attempt activation and weren't able to due to the inability to connect to the physical host.